z669016/adventofcode-2020/README.md

 the possible names set, which occur only once in the array.
 That leaves an array of field-names.
 That array is used to filter the "departure" fields from my ticket required to calculate the answer.
 I made a mistake by using an '''int''' here as the multiplied value appeared too big, so I had to use a '''long'''.

+## Day 17
+Based on the Point3D class in my library, I created a Grid3D class.
+Not backed by a 3 dimensional array, but with a Map<Point3D,Character) to maintain the grid state.
+The '''Grid3D.evolve()''' method, creates a new instance of the grid after extending it 1 point in to all directions (x, y, z).
+The Point3D contains a convenience method
+'''Point3D.directions()''' (returns a list of all points 1 position from the origin) and '''Point3D.adjacent()''' (return a list of directions  added to the current point) to get all neighbours of a point.
+The
+'''Grid3D.countNeighbours(Point3D,char)''' returns the number of adjacent points with a specific state.
+This will solve part1.
+For part 2, I decided to clone and adjust Point3D into a Point4D amd Grid3D into Grid4D (just added the fourth dimension).
+Not the most beautiful approach, but it works and was straight forward.